Markerless Augmented Reality Registration for Surgical Guidance: A Multi-Anatomy Clinical Accuracy Study: Discussion and Conclusion

 \textbf{Future work.} We plan to improve our method to account for significant occlusions and soft-tissue deformations.
-Future work could expand evaluation across more anatomies.
-Moving more computation on-device will further simplify setup.
+Using only depth sensing limits robustness under occlusion; fusing HoloLens RGB with depth data could improve performance.
+Future work could also expand evaluation across more anatomies. \DEL{Although our prototype uses a connected workstation to achieve high performance, moving more computation on-device will further simplify the setup and is a goal for future development.} We will also pursue a systematic evaluation of the HMD’s usability and ergonomics in clinical settings.
+Additionally, since our initial analysis indicates errors may be anisotropic with respect to view direction, an evaluation of how the HMD viewing angle correlates with registration error will be valuable in refining the guidance system.

-In conclusion, we demonstrate a markerless AR registration system that generalizes across feet, ear, and lower leg (fibula visualization) in live surgical settings, achieves \(\sim\)3–4\,mm median error with high coverage, and requires no fiducials.
-The approach balances usability and workflow: a fast user initialization and global \& local registration deliver accurate alignments.
-These results provide a practical path to wider clinical use of AR.
+In conclusion, we demonstrate a markerless AR registration system that generalizes across feet, ear, and lower leg (fibula visualization) in live surgical settings, achieves \(\sim\)3–4\,mm median error.